As a followup to our last post on drop shipping, many people wanted to know how to find reputable drop shipping companies.

 Purchase The Premium Drop Shipping Directory

 The full directory contains over 150 drop shipping suppliers from many different product categories.
 Many drop shipping directories charge monthly fees and some even try to charge you hundreds of dollars per year.
-I am charging a flat rate of $19 for access to my personal, curated directory to cover the time it takes to keep it updated.
+We charge a flat rate of $19 for access to our curated directory.